airborne-commando/OPSEC-OSINT-Tools/markdown/expanded-examples/threat-actor.md

 #### **Conclusion (Phases 8 & 9)**
 The threat actor Used Phase 8 (a counter-OSINT audit, which is a defensive step) and used an alias and burner email address on a fetish site that the target was on for HUMINT (earlier step), and also went to **Phase 9**.
 They compiled a report and archived some websites to document all findings.
 Since this is a threat actor, their intentions are dubious, and this compiled information could be used for malicious purposes such as doxing or **future psychological warfare**.

+As a result, said user had ***some*** measures but didn't seem to care... or did it

+- User some popular videos and deleted/deactivated it's account on that other site.
+- User had placed false breadcrumbs for the threat actor, which is still bad security.

+- What the user can do is the following:

+- Take a look at the information already available online, see my [methods](./README.md) for scrubbing of information [^doxxing-tips-protect-yourself,(Daly Barnett)].
+- See if you can identify who you can tell what on specific things; like your diets, hobbies, issues.
+- Read up on the Terms of Service, most websites have those such as Facebook and snap.

+That's pretty much it, pretty cut and dry.

+## References:

+[^doxxing-tips-protect-yourself,(Daly Barnett)]: Barnett, Daly.
+“Doxxing: Tips To Protect Yourself Online & How to Minimize Harm” EFF, December 16, 2020, https://www.eff.org/deeplinks/2020/12/doxxing-tips-protect-yourself-online-how-minimize-harm

+[^Biographical]: "Biographical."
+Vocabulary.com Dictionary, Vocabulary.com, https://www.vocabulary.com/dictionary/biographical.
+Accessed 27 Sep.
+2025

+[^security]: “security,” Merriam-Webster.com Dictionary, https://www.merriam-webster.com/dictionary/security.
+Accessed 9/27/2025.